aminariana/leetcode/Crawler/README.md

 **Comments**

-Someone with a heavy Amazon / Java background asked this question with too much personal pre-occupation with the ability to jump into threading and understanding inheritance.
+Someone with a heavy Amazon / Java background asked this question with too much pre-occupation with the ability to jump into threading and understanding pre-existing inheritance.
 Questions like this should be evaluated based on how you approach various sub-problems, not how quickly you can assume a pre-existing contract and solve for its requirements under time crunch.
 Those interviewers tend to be poor at gathering signal.
 Nevertheless, this question is a great exercise for gaining some confidence in your ability to multi-thread.
 Most of the gotchas on part 2 are in understanding thread-safety of Python's Queue, its `get` behavior, and the ability of threads to signal to each other whether some future work is still pending arrival despite the queue being temporarily empty.

 I did part 1 in 20 minutes and part 2 in >5 hours, YMMV.